 In a very small number of pregnancies, the baby may not grow as well as in a normal pregnancy.… More

-Whooping Cough Vaccination in Pregnancy
+Whooping cough vaccination in Pregnancy More

 If you want your partner or other support person to stay with you on the ward please discuss with your LMC, in many cases this can be arranged.
 The Birth suite has no visiting restriction.

 The general switchboard number is 09 430 4100 and ask for Te Kotuku – Maternity Unit.

 There are phones in each birthing room which can be used to make local calls.
 Mobile phones are welcome in maternity but please be considerate of others if sharing a room.